What "monitor my marketing data" actually means

 - Propose fixes.
 Not vague "investigate and resolve."
 Concrete: "add this trigger condition; the dataLayer key for the new button is

 The first two are non-negotiable for any real agent.
 The third is what separates an agent from a chatbot.
-The fourth is what separates an operator from an advisor.
+The fourth is where the difference between measurement and money shows up — and why datafairy treats them with two different rules.

-The four signal layers an agent has to watch
+The layers of signal an agent has to watch

 - On-site signal — GA4, GTM, dataLayer, Pixels firing in the browser.
 The events real users trigger.
+(This is Step 1.)
 The agent has to see this in motion, not just at deploy time.

 - Ad-platform signal — Google Ads, Meta, TikTok each have their own measurement surface independent of GA4.
 Conversion actions, Pixel + CAPI, Events API.
+(This is Step 2.)
 The agent has to query each platform's API directly.
 Don't infer ad-platform health from GA4 evidence — that's the misconception worth correcting.

 - Offline signal — your CRM, POS, warehouse — the systems that feed Offline Conversion Imports and audience syncs.
 The agent has to watch upload freshness and pipeline health, not just the on-site flow.

 - Automation signal — Smart Bidding strategy, value rules, audience activation.
-Eventually the agent operates this layer.
-For now, it watches what the algorithm sees and estimates the cost of every gap upstream.
+(This is Step 3 — where datafairy runs spend autonomously within your caps.)
+The agent operates this layer, estimating the cost of every gap upstream.

 The deterministic substrate — so the agent doesn't hallucinate